 Parents of students are responsible for their child's supervision until the child boards the bus in the morning and after the child leaves the bus at the end of the school day.
 Once a student boards the bus - and only at that time - does he or she become the responsibility of the school system.
 Such responsibility shall end when the student is delivered to the regular bus stop at the close of the school day.

 In view of the fact that a bus is an extension of the classroom, the Board shall require students to conduct themselves on the bus in a manner consistent with established standards for classroom behavior.

 Students are under the supervision of the bus driver while on his/her bus, and all reasonable directions given by the bus driver shall be followed.
-A school bus driver may, pursuant to state law, use reasonable force when necessary under the circumstances to correct or restrain a student or prevent bodily harm or death to another person.

-The school bus driver will notify the principal of any serious discipline problem caused by a student being transported to the principal's school, and may be called upon to assist the principal, if necessary.
-Except as provided by law, a student may be denied the privilege of riding the bus if the principal, in consultation with the department responsible for student transportation, determines that the student's behavior causes disruption on the bus, or if a student disobeys local rules and regulations pertaining to student transportation.
-Suspension of ridership privileges may be in addition to school disciplinary measures that may be taken by the principal according to the Student Code of Conduct.
+The principal of the student transported shall be informed by the bus driver of any serious discipline problem and may be called upon to assist if necessary.
+Except as provided by law, a student may be denied the privilege of riding the bus if the principal/department responsible for student transportation determines that the student's behavior is such as to cause disruption on the bus, or if a student disobeys local rules and regulations pertaining to student transportation.
+Required suspension of ridership privileges are in addition to appropriate disciplinary measures that may be taken by the principal according to the Student Code of Conduct.
 Suspension of ridership privileges may be the only disciplinary action taken when deemed appropriate for the level of the offense.
-In the event a suspension from school is issued for a bus conduct offense, the ridership privilege suspension will begin the student's first day back to school.
+In the event a suspension from school is issued for a bus conduct offense, the ridership privilege suspension is to begin the student's first day back to school.